-The recipient is responsible for ensuring that the Principal Investigator $(PI)^4$ and co-PIs e. receive a copy of the award terms and conditions, including: the award notice, the budget, these general terms and conditions, any special or award specific terms and conditions and any subsequent changes in the award terms and conditions.
-These award terms and conditions are made available to the recipient by NSF in electronic form and may be duplicated, copied or otherwise reproduced by the recipient as appropriate.
-This provision does not alter the recipient's full responsibility for conduct of the project and compliance with all award terms and conditions. agreements available electronicallv Research.gov Cooperative are via at https://www.research.gov/award-documents-web.
+e.
+The recipient is responsible for ensuring that the Principal Investigator(s) (PIs) and co-PIs receive a copy of the award terms and conditions, including: the award notice, the budget, these general terms and conditions, any special or award specific terms and conditions and any subsequent changes in the award terms and conditions.
+These award terms and conditions are made available to the recipient by NSF in electronic form, and may be duplicated, copied or otherwise reproduced by the recipient as appropriate.
+This provision does not alter the recipient's full responsibility for conduct of the project and compliance with all award terms and conditions.
+Award notices are available electronically via Research.gov.

-2. NSF Responsibilities
+3. NSF Responsibilities

-a.
-The recipient has overall responsibility for NSF-funded cooperative agreements, including providing award oversight for technical/programmatic, as well as financial and administrative performance.
-The cognizant NSF Program Officer may participate in discussions of programmatic, technical, managerial and/or scheduling concerns; provide guidance and/or advice, especially with regard to the integration, collaboration and coordination with other education projects funded by NSF; will review and, where required by the Agreement, approve technical or programmatic reports and information submitted by the recipient; and may schedule desk and on-site reviews as necessary to resolve any NSF award questions or resolve follow-up audit issues.

-b.
-The recipient shall submit all requests for prior approval in accordance with the procedures identified in paragraph b. of Term and Condition No. 3 below.

-c.
-The cognizant NSF Program Officer will only request additional work within the scope of the award; will only issue instructions that do not constitute a project change as defined in Term and Condition No. 3; and will only suggest changes that will not increase or decrease the estimated cost or time required for performance under the Cooperative Agreement (see Term and Condition No. 60, Limitation of Funds).
+- a.
+The recipient has overall responsibility for NSF-funded cooperative agreements, including providing award oversight for technical/programmatic, financial, and administrative performance.
+The cognizant NSF Program Officer may participate in discussions of programmatic, technical, managerial and/or scheduling concerns; provide guidance and/or advice; review and, where required by the Agreement, approve technical or programmatic reports and requests submitted by the recipient; and may schedule desk and/or on-site reviews as necessary to resolve any NSF award questions or resolve follow-up audit issues. - b.
+The recipient shall submit all requests for prior approval in accordance with the procedures identified in Term and Condition Prior Approval Requirements. - c.
+The cognizant NSF Program Officer will only request additional work within the scope of the award; will only issue instructions that do not require prior approval as defined in Term and Condition Prior Approval Requirements; and will only suggest changes that will not increase or decrease the estimated cost or time required for performance under the Cooperative Agreement (see Term and Condition Limitation of Funds).